bvivek35/bvivek35.github.io/contact.md

 layout: page
 title: Contact
 permalink: /contact/
+aside: true
 ---
+Fill out this form and I will get back to you asap.
+You can connect with me otherwise too.
 I look forward to hearing from you.
-I will get back to you asap.

 {% include site-form.html %}